 Cons: Great customer service comes with a price tag to match.
 Zendesk can be expensive, especially if you need to add more features.

 LiveAgent is a popular helpdesk customer service software app.
 It provides multichannel support.
 LiveChat integrates social media customer service with email and phone.
 You can start with a two-week free trial to see how you like the interface.

 Pros: LiveAgent is quick to set up and easy to learn.
 Users of the app get robust customer support.
 You aren’t locked into a contract.
 You can purchase more or less support from LiveAgent.
 It is easy to change your plan as your business needs fluctuate.
 There are a host of features you can customize.
 In addition, LiveAgent is priced to fit your startup budget.

 Cons: LiveAgent is still working out the kinks in its mobile app.
 It also might not integrate with the other business software systems you use.
 Be sure to check this before you choose LiveAgent.

 “Our target niche/niche which can get the most value of the software is eCommerce SMB. ([That is] online stores, SaaS vendors, Phone companies).
 We think of customer service as our competitive advantage – this is what we do best.”

 — David Cacik, Head of Marketing at LiveAgent

-Another well-regarded helpdesk customer service software solution is Kayako.
+Another well-regarded helpdesk software solution is Kayako.
 This helpdesk supports email, phone, and live chat customer support.
 It has been around even longer than Zendesk.
 Therefore, Kayako has had plenty of time to work out the kinks in its software.